 Typically, courts tend to enforce restrictions of between 6 and 12 months, depending upon the seniority of the employee concerned and their access to confidential information and clients.
 This is subject, of course, to the covenants being reasonable and necessary to protect a legitimate business interest.

 Even if you tick all the boxes for a restrictive covenant to be enforceable, there are situations that can still render it void.

 If you terminate a contract of employment in a wrongful manner, then this is technically in breach of contract.
 This means that any restrictive covenants contained within it are automatically void, even if they would otherwise be enforceable.

 One common breach is making a payment in lieu of notice (i.e. paying a notice period without a person working it) in the absence of an express contractual right to do so.
 In these circumstances, it is unlikely that any contractual restrictions could be enforced.

 Quite often restrictive covenants are inserted into contracts of employment, purely as a deterrent.
 However, when drafted up by our employment law solicitors, you can trust that they can be enforced properly and used to protect the interests of your business.

 Restrictive covenants can take many forms, but the most common restrictions are:

-While there is no specific restrictive covenant that deals with confidential information, an employee is under an implied duty not to use confidential information following the termination of their employment, whether by reason of resignation or dismissal.
+Employers usually include terms in a contract of employment to prevent misuse of confidential information.
+Employees are also under an implied duty not to use confidential information amounting to trade secrets following the termination of their employment, whether by reason of resignation or dismissal.